valenzandoli/valenzandoli/README.md

  - Data Science 📊
  - Machine Learning 🤖

-You can reach me on Twitter as @valenzandoli_ or take a look at my Kaggle profile at kaggle.com/valentinzandoli
+You can reach me on Twitter as @valenzandoli_ or take a look at my Linkedin profile at linkedin.com/in/valenzandoli

 <!---
 valenzandoli/valenzandoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.